bgrrtt/craft-ops/README.md

 $ vagrant ssh
 ```

-Run the `fab` command to ready your project on Bitbucket and AWS
+Run the `ops` command to ready your project on Bitbucket and AWS

 ```
-$ fab setup
+$ ops setup
 ```

 # Commands